ct-js/docs.ctjs.rocks/docs/building-your-game.md

 2. **Developer:** Add the name of the developer here.
 3. **Homepage:** The URL to your website goes here.
 4. **Version:** Add a version number here to keep track of your game updates and patches.
+5. **App ID:** Distinguishes your app among others on mobile platforms and in other cases, affecting, besides other things, where savegame data is stored.
+App ID is a string that looks like a reversed domain name, in format `region.author.project`, without any digits or dashes.

 ## Branding